BeiningBogen/iOS-Kristiania/Lesson01/README.md

 ```

 ^ Constants are declared with `let` and variables with `var`
-In Swift, it is preferable to use constant and imutable values, unless something is changing
+It is preferable to use constants and immutable values, unless one has a specific reason as to why the value should be mutable.
-By default declare a constant, then chance it to a variable if it needs to change.
+By default declare a constant, then change it to a variable if needed.
 This will, among other things, make it easier in multi-threading and easier for the compiler.
+It will also make it easier for other developers to follow the code.

 ---